Undergraduate Financial Aid

 When families have more than one child in college at the same time we adjust the contribution to reflect the cost of the other sibling(s) enrolled in college.
 Siblings enrolled in graduate, medical or law schools are not included in the number in college for the determination of eligibility for University Scholarship.

 The FSA ID is required to complete the FAFSA online as a student applicant or as a contributor (parent/stepparent or spouse of a student applicant).
 While in the past, a Social Security Number (SSN) was required to obtain an FSA ID, students’ spouses, parents, and stepparents who do not have an SSN can now obtain an FSA ID using an alternative method to verify their identity.
-Instructions on how to create an FSA ID if you don’t have an SSN can be found here:
+Instructions on how to complete the FAFSA if your parent contributor doesn’t have an SSN can be found here:

 There are a number of questions on the FAFSA related to a student’s dependency status to help you decide whether a parent’s information is required to calculate a Student Aid Index.
 If, after answering those questions, it is determined that you are “provisionally independent,” once we receive your FAFSA, we will contact you if we need more information to confirm your status.